-Transactions with directors
+Transactions with directors and key management personnel

 The Company has an agreement with Luminor Capital Pte Ltd which is entitled to a cash fee of 6% of equity funds raised by Luminor Capital and other parties.
-Dr Foo, a Director of PlatSearch, has an interest in Luminor Capital.
+Mr Kwan and Dr Foo, Directors of PlatSearch, have an interest in and are directors of Luminor Capital and Mr Champaklal, alternate Director for Mr Kwan, is a director of Luminor Capital.
 No fees have been paid to date.